tgleigh202/botframework-ivr/README.md

-# Microsoft Bot Framework IVR
+# Building an IVR with Microsoft Bot Framework

 Telphony Channel in Microsoft Bot Framework is the Microsoft technology for enabling PSTN calling capabilites in a Bot.
 Telephony Channel allows you to build an IVR by leveraging Microsoft Teams Calling capabilities, along with the full power of Microsoft Azure Bot Framework and Microsoft Speech Services.